sentrie-sh/website/src/content/docs/reference/policies.md

 ## Rule Attachments

 Rule attachments allow you to include additional metadata with exported rule outcomes.
-This metadata can be accessed when the rule is imported by other policies.
+This metadata can be accessed when the rule is imported by other policies or executed via the HTTP API.

 ### Exporting with Decision Attachments